handshake-org/handshake-org.github.io/src/api-docs/source/index.html.md

 # Introduction

-Welcome to the hskd API!
+Welcome to the hsd API!

-The default hskd HTTP server listens on port (`12037` for main, `13037` for testnet, `14037` for regtest, and `15037` for simnet).
+The default hsd HTTP server listens on port (`12037` for main, `13037` for testnet, `14037` for regtest, and `15037` for simnet).
 It exposes a REST JSON, as well as a JSON-RPC api.

 # Authentication
 ## Auth